 The Clinical Competency Record will be reviewed during the semester as indicated by the Clinical Coordinator and turned in at the end of each rotation.
-Please see the grading rubric for the number of competencies needed.
+Please see the grading rubric for the number of competencies needed for the semester.

 CLINICAL REPEAT RECORD